ryanjsims/hd2-lut-editor/README.md

 ## Usage

 You can open a DDS or OpenEXR image via the File menu, or if you run the editor from the command-line you may provide a path to an image to open.

-Left click sets the hovered pixel to the current color, and right click selects the hovered pixel's color.
-Ctrl-Z to undo, Ctrl-Shift-Z to redo.
+You can also drag a DDS/EXR file onto the executable to open it.

+4 tools are available:
+1. Draw - left click to place the current color at the current pixel
+2. Select - left click and drag to select an area of pixels
+3. Move selected pixels - left click and drag to move the currently selected pixels
+4. Pick color - right click on a pixel to make its color the current color

+Several view modes are available, to preview the different channels of an image:
+* RGB
+* RGBA
+* Red
+* Green
+* Blue
+* Alpha

+There are also several shortcuts which should be fairly standard for image editors:
+* Ctrl-N: create a new file
+* Ctrl-O: open an existing file
+* Ctrl-S: save the current file
+* Ctrl-Shift-S: save the current file with a new name
+* Ctrl-C: copy the currently selected pixels to the clipboard
+* Ctrl-X: cut the currently selected pixels to the clipboard
+* Ctrl-V: paste the pixels from the clipboard and enter move selected pixels mode
+* Enter: finish moving pixels and apply the changes
+* Ctrl-Z: Undo previous action
+* Ctrl-Shift-Z: Redo previously undone action

 If the program crashes, there should be a message about what happened in `lut-editor.log` located in the same directory as `lut-editor.exe`.